nopnop2002/luckfox-pico-mini-ethernet/README.md

 # luckfox-pico-mini-ethernet
-LuxkFox Pico Mini is a small Linux board.
+LuxkFox Pico Mini is a very small Linux board.
 This board runs Ubuntu, but it does not have network functionality.
 We can use the W5500 SPI Ethernet module.
 We can use `python's low-level network interface` with this module.